-Finding the right place is never easy, but with the right organization, you can get it done – and perhaps even enjoy the process.
+Finding the right place is never easy and apartment search has changed a lot in recent years but with the right organization, you can get it done – and perhaps even enjoy the process.
 And, we have a secret for you too…one that can help you save some serious money on your next apartment.

 Let’s get started!

 1. Figure Out What You Need and Want

 For so many of us, this is the hardest part.
 What’s important to you?
 More space?
 The right price?
 A view?
 Close to work?
 Room for friends to get together?
 Close to great restaurants?
 The right school district?
 We’re all individuals and all of us have different needs.

 And, make sure you figure out what you need vs. what you want.
 Have a new puppy?
 Lucky you!
 Guessing you don’t want to leave that cutie behind, so you NEED a pet-friendly apartment.
 Like the idea of having a dishwasher (not with your name?).
 Maybe that’s a WANT.

 If you really want to go deep, we built a decision matrix tool that you can use to help you rank your preferences and score properties.